 \section{Discussion}

 Our results indicate that the creation of ``edgeless'' coadds is not necessary for most imaging survey strategies.
-For LSST, the substantive number of images contributing to each multi-band coadd ($\sim$450 for year 10, $\sim$45 for year 1), and relatively small PSF variations (of order 10\%) ensure that biases arising from PSF continuities are generally negligible.
+For LSST, the substantive number of images contributing to each multi-band coadd ($\sim$450 for year 10, $\sim$45 for year 1), and relatively small PSF variations (of order 10\%) ensure that biases arising from PSF discontinuities are generally negligible.

 The simulations with 30 total epochs and no rotational dithers resembles the Dark Energy Survey year 6, which features three bands ($r, i, z$), $\sim$10 epochs per band and $\sim$arcminute sized coadds.
 It is possible that the approximately \deslost\ of images discarded in the shear analysis \citep{DESY6Shear2025} could have been retained without introducing additional bias.
-It should be noted however, that about 10\% (5\%) of objects in the survey have $\le4$ ($\le3$) input exposures per band in the edge-free coadds (M. R. Becker, private communication).
+It should be noted, however, that about 10\% (5\%) of objects in the survey have $\le4$ ($\le3$) input exposures per band in the edge-free coadds (M. R. Becker, private communication).
 A cut on a \Tfrac-like statistic would remove low exposure count, high PSF variation data that could potentially cause a bias.

-We did not explicitly evaluate a scenario akin to the Hyper Suprime Cam Survey, which involves 5 to 6 images contributing to the coadd in $i$-band and no rotational dithers \citep[HSC,][]{HSCDR3}.
+We did not explicitly evaluate a scenario akin to the Hyper Suprime Cam Survey.
+In the HSC survey, there are typically 5 to 6 images contributing to the coadd in $i$-band, and there are no rotational dithers \citep[HSC,][]{HSCDR3}.
 However, given the modest biases observed in our 2-epoch simulations, we anticipate even smaller biases for HSC.
 Implementating the \Tfrac\ statistic would offer further confidence in removing problematic measurements.

-A limitation of this study is the lack of ``holes'' in the images, where certain input data must be exluded prior to coadding.
-For instance, near a bright star, the amount of usable data dimishes towards the star, potentially leaving no viable data at the center.
+A limitation of this study is the lack of ``holes'' in the images, where certain input data must be excluded prior to coadding.
+For instance, near a bright star, the amount of usable data diminishes towards the star, potentially leaving no viable data at the center.
 Similarly, data from bad amplifiers or even full CCDs may need to be excluded, which will increase the edge hit rate, and may be important in regions of sky where the number of visits is low.
 Objects in these regions may be subject to substantial PSF variations and thus high \Tfrac\ values, which could induce significant local shear biases.
 To mitigate such issues, we recommend applying generous masks to exclude objects near problem regions, ideally in conjunction with a threshold on a statistic like \Tfrac.